vietbuiminh/force-academic-mk/personal/spenprase.md

 ## Research Interests

-My research is focused on interactions between glaciers and rivers and understanding how changes in glaciation impact the shape and behavior of rivers around them.
-I'm focusing this work on two field areas in southeastern Minnesota and Argentina.
-My research uses a wide range of tools including many geochronological methods, working with remote datasets, and (my favorite) lots of fieldwork.
+My research is focused on interactions between glaciers and rivers and understanding how changes in glaciation impacts landscape provesses.
+My research uses a wide range of tools including remote sensing, geochronological methods, and (my favorite) lots of fieldwork.

 ## Research Areas
-Fluvial geomorphology, fluvial and glacial systems, geochronology
+Fluvial geomorphology, fluvial and glacial systems, geochronology, remote sensing

 ## Affiliations